conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ## Local and External Service Accounts

 In Gateway, you can define two types of Service Accounts:
 - **Local Service Accounts**: Gateway generates the password for the Service Account you asked it to create.
 These credentials can then be shared with clients for authentication.
+Useful if you want to manage the clients credentials directly within Gateway (non delegated client authentication), or if you're using Virtual Clusters.
 - **External Service Accounts**: Gateway declares a Service Account mapped to an existing service account that is already managed by your OIDC identity provider or mTLS certificate.
+Useful if you need an in-between state where you can see the value of Gateway's interceptors, but still want to use your existing identity provider to manage identities and ACLs.

 Each [Service Account](/gateway/reference/resources-reference/#gatewayserviceaccount) is stored in an internal topic, `_conduktor_gateway_usermappings`, and includes a **name** (used when applying ACLs and interceptors) and an associated **Virtual Cluster**.
 By default, this is set to `passthrough`.